 INTRODUCTION: Entrants in Sunday's (January 9) Argentina Grand Prix had their first practice session on Thursday (January 6 ).

-INTRODUCTION: Entrants in Sunday's (January 9) Argentina Grand Prix had their first practice session on Thursday (January 6 ).
+Background: INTRODUCTION: Entrants in Sunday's (January 9) Argentina Grand Prix had their first practice session on Thursday (January 6 ).
 The race, the first of the season, nearly didn't come about after a financial dispute over appearance fees.
 Last years Argentinean event was cancelled for the same reason.

 SYNOPSIS: On Tuesday (4 January) there was a drivers news conference in Buenos Aires president over by clay Regazzoni, in causal clothes, who's changed teams from Ferrari to Tissot.
 Jochen Mass will be driving a McLaren, as team-mate to James Hunt, the current Champion.
 Runner up in the 1976 championships, Niki Lauda, was asked about his health following his serious injuries in last years West German Grand Prix.